mopidy/mopidy/docs/ext/local.rst

 party one.
 When running :command:`mopidy local scan` mopidy will populate whatever the current active library is with data.
 Only one library may be active at a time.

+To create a new library provider you must create class that implements the :class:`~mopidy.backends.local.Libary` interface and install it in the extension registry under ``local:library``.
+Any data that the library needs to store on disc should be stored in :confval:`local/data_dir` using the library name as part of the filename or directory to avoid any conflicts.